 expensive than the budget calls for, that's no cause for alarm; nothing is more militarily authentic than a cost overrun.
 Players can add or remove

 a couple of minifigs from the army to make up the difference later.
-An arbitrary public execution or two will show the minifigs that their Humans mean business.
+An arbitrary public execution will show the minifigs that their Humans mean business.

 Once you've got your model in hand, the first step for any Creation